Table of Contents

 Graphite and Prometheus are both great tools for monitoring networks, servers, other infrastructure, and applications.
 Both Graphite and Prometheus are what we call time-series monitoring systems, meaning they both focus on monitoring metrics that record data points over time.
-At MetricFire we offer hosted versions of both Graphite and Prometheus, so our users can try them out on our free trial and see which works better in their case.
+At MetricFire we offer a hosted version of Graphite, so our users can try it out on our free trial and see which works better in their case.

 This article will look into the similarities and differences of Graphite and Prometheus, and give recommendations on when to use each product.